awslabs/graphstorm/docs/source/install/env-setup.rst

 Prerequisites
 --------------

-You need to install Docker in your environment as the `Docker documentation <https://docs.Docker.com/get-Docker/>`_ suggests, and the `Nvidia Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_.
+1. **Docker**: You need to install Docker in your environment as the `Docker documentation <https://docs.Docker.com/get-Docker/>`_ suggests, and the `Nvidia Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_.

 For example, in an AWS EC2 instance created with `Deep Learning AMI GPU PyTorch 1.13.0`, you can run the following commands to install Docker.